Prompsit/mutnmt/README.md

 <img alt="MutNMT Logo" src="app/static/img/logo.png" style="margin-bottom: 1rem;" height="75" />

-MutNMT aims to provide a web application to train neural machine translation with didactial purposes.
+MutNMT aims to provide a web application to train neural machine translation with didactical purposes.
 This web application lets the user train, inspect, evaluate and translate using neural engines.

 It has been developed by [Prompsit](https://github.com/Prompsit) in collaboration with the partners of the "MultiTraiNMT - Machine Translation training for multilingual citizens" European project (2019-1-ES01-KA203-064245, 01/09/2019–31/08/2022).